TiDev00/DroolsConception/README.md

 * When the level of paper is low in a kiosk, the kiosk is available but representative must fill the paper.

-To run the application, first create your kiosks and employees objects in the TestDrools.java then compile the code
+To run the application, first create your kiosks and employees objects in the DroolsTest.java then compile the code